 Learning Outcomes Assessed Learning Tasks Assessment Type Weighting K1, K2, S1, A1 Engagement in discussion with other students on theoretical and textual issues raised in the course.
 Students will analyse their response to the dramatic literature covered in the course via short reviews/reports or read throughs of sections of the plays.
 These will be presented either in person or online through virtual classrooms or submitted on forums.
-In-class or online discussion of a series of short reviews/reports or read throughs 20-30% K1, K3, S1, S2, S3, A1, A3 Analyse a set text/s in relation to its historical, cultural and performative context.
+In-class or online discussion of a series of short reviews/reports or read throughs 20-30% K1, K3, S1, S2, S3, S4, A1, A3 Develop an essay question, and research and apply appropriate literary theory to an analysis of this question in relation to historical literary texts.
 Essay 25-40% K1, K3, K4, S2, S3, A1, A2, A3 Analyse the production of one or more of the set plays in relation to its written directions and innovative practice.
 Links to performances will be available at Moodle.
 Major Essay 35-50%